Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Introduction

-This work expands on the original version of the deconfuser by developing a new orbit-ranking scheme that uses photometric variation due to orbital phase to help disentangle confused orbit options.
-We build upon the work in \citetalias{pogorelyuk2022deconfusing} by demonstrating the new photometry ranking scheme on an example subset of highly-confused simulated systems.
-The confused systems presented in this work are three-planet systems for which the deconfuser is unable to find a single solution to match the detections given only their relative astrometric information.
-We intentionally target difficult scenarios to demonstrate the photometry ranking scheme, rather than doing a full statistical assessment of potential systems as they could occur randomly in the universe.
-We demonstrate in Section~\ref{sec:results} that single-band photometry shows promise for differentiating orbit combinations for a subset of representative highly confused cases in all but thirty to forty percent of systems across inclination groups.
+The confused systems presented in this work are three-planet systems for which the astrometric deconfuser\cite{pogorelyuk2022deconfusing} is unable to find a single solution to match the detections given only their relative astrometry.
+We intentionally examine only a few known difficult scenarios to demonstrate a proof-of-concept with the photometry ranking scheme, since not all system cases will require additional help with deconfusion (see confusion rates presented in Pogorelyuk et al.~2022\cite{pogorelyuk2022deconfusing}).
+We demonstrate in Sec.~\ref{sec:results} that single-band photometry shows promise for differentiating orbits in more than half of these representative highly confused cases.